 Those who suffer from Long COVID may often feel exhausted and unable to work at all.
 Furthermore, the symptoms may be intermittent which means employees may be well enough to work and then take sporadic sick leave.

-Long COVID is undoubtedly having an impact on sickness absences from work.
-In fact, a recent Office of National Statistics survey during October 2021 found that approximately 1.2 million people were experiencing the effects of Long COVID.
+Long COVID is undoubtedly having an impact on sickness and absences from work.
+In fact, a recent Office of National Statistics survey in October 2021 found that approximately 1.2 million people were experiencing the effects of Long COVID.
 Evidence also shows that those from ethnic minority communities, the elderly and women are disproportionately affected.
 Since Long COVID is a new condition, the question remains as to whether it will eventually be recognised as a disability.